-I understand that failing to meet these requirements during my enrollment in the Graduate Program in Occupational Therapy will be referred to the Professional Performance Committee for review.
-Violations which result or could have resulted in harm to self or others, falsification of records, and other major offenses may result in dismissal from the program.
+Program in Occupational Therapy will be referred to the F Committee for review.
+Violations which result or could have others, falsification of records, and other major offenses in program. ve resulted in harm to self or

+Ву

+Student Signature Date

+Print Name